StateMapper/StateMapper/README.md

 ### Daemon commands:

-If you want the spiders to fetch bulletins, it is required to start the daemon with ```smap daemon start```.
-Here are a summary of the daemon commands:
+If you want the spiders to be able to start, it is required to start the daemon with ```smap daemon start```.
+Here are the available daemon commands:

 ```bash
 smap daemon [start] 	# start the daemon in the background